A History of the World in Seven Cheap Things: Premise

-Cheapness is defined as 'a set of strategies to manage relations between capitalism and the web of life'.
+The book suggests that these seven things must be cheap to sustain the capitalist system.
+Cheapness is then defined as 'a set of strategies to manage relations between capitalism and the web of life', meaning its value is established by social or cultural relationships that maintain the cost lower than what should actually be worth.
 Cheapness then is not just about low cost.
-It is rather a strategy capitalism has employed transform undenominated objects and relationships into circuits of production and consumption that have the lowest possible dollar value.
+It is rather a strategy capitalism has employed to transform undenominated objects and relationships into circuits of production and consumption that have the lowest possible dollar value.
+Thereafter, if the "actual" price of these things would be respected or at equilibrium, the system would not maintain itself if it would be too costly.

+Both authors are considered neo marxist, at least in their method and critique to the exploration relations of capitalism.

 The authors adopt a world ecology approach.
 This approach commits to understanding human relations of power, production, and environment-making in the web of life.

 Reception

 The Guardian praised the book's 'impressive ability to synthesise disparate elements'.